Zeta Canis Majoris: Name

 ζ Canis Majoris, Latinized from Zeta Canis Majoris, is the star's Bayer designation assigned by the German astronomer Johann Bayer in 1603.
+It is abbreviated Zeta CMa or ζ CMa.

 The traditional name Furud or Phurud derives from the Arabic ألفرود al-furūd "the solitary ones".
 This was an appellation early Arab poets used for a number of anonymous stars.
 Later Arabian astronomers attempted to identify the name with particular stars, principally in the modern constellations Centaurus and Colomba.
 The stars of Colomba were assigned to Canis Majoris in the Almagest, leading to more recent assignment of the name for Zeta Canis Majoris.

 Al Sufi referred to these stars as ألأغربة al-ʼaghribah "the ravens".

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Furud for this star.